 If a fuel injector is suspected of operating outside of normal parameters it should be removed by a qualified technician.
 The suspect fuel injector should be taken to an authorised agent for inspection.

-The fuel injector (1) in illustration 35 has no fuel return.
-The fuel injector (2) has a fuel return.
+The fuel injector (1) in illustration 38 has no fuel return.
+This injector is used on electronic engines only.